ndrnmnk/DeadRTSP/README.md

 # DeadRTSP

-A minimalistic RTSP server in Python designed to work with all FFmpeg-supported video formats, supporting both TCP and UDP, and capable of serving multiple clients simultaneously.
+A minimalistic RTSP server in Python designed to work with all FFmpeg-supported video formats*, supporting both TCP and UDP, and capable of serving multiple clients simultaneously.

+*if input is audio-only, only certain codecs work.
+Create an issue if you need support for one

 > [!IMPORTANT]
-> This server supports seeking only with clients that use RTCP.
-This means, that clients like MPV won't seek correctly
+> Seeking is unstable.
+Only certain clients and transport methods work.
+Test with each individual client before using

 ### Features

-- Supports all FFmpeg-compatible video formats (but video needs to have audio)
+- Supports all FFmpeg-compatible video formats
 - TCP and UDP streaming modes
 - Multiple simultaneous clients
 - Supports pausing and seeking

-###  VLC Desktop wouldn't work properly - it uses some custom RTSP dialect.
-Tested successfully with other players

 ---